MECH0005 Introduction to Thermodynamics and Fluid Mechanics 1

-The course consists of two thematic and overlapping areas – thermodynamics and fluid mechanics and will build on the basics and introductory material covered in MECH101P Introduction to Mechanical Engineering.
+The module consists of two thematic and overlapping areas: thermodynamics and fluid mechanics.
+It will build on the introductory material covered in MECH0003 Introduction to Mechanical Engineering.

 The topics that will be taught include:

-6) Introduce: air standard gas power cycles, refrigeration and steam cycles.
+- Introduction to air standard gas power cycles, refrigeration and steam cycles